Geonovum/ogc-api-testbed/docs/docs/index.md

 Initially, the main goal of the Platform is to experiment with, and evaluate various implementations of the [OGC API Features (OAFeat) Standard](https://ogcapi.ogc.org/features/).
 Given the generic nature of the Platform's web-services deployment architecture, additional services and OGC APIs may be added.
-The stable version of the Platform is provided as a [Open Source GitHub Template](https://github.com/Geonovum/ogc-api-testbed), allowing any party to derive and customize their own.
+The stable version of the Platform is provided as an [Open Source GitHub Template](https://github.com/Geonovum/ogc-api-testbed), allowing any party to derive and customize their own.

 Find a quick intro in the project [README](https://github.com/Geonovum/ogc-api-testbed#readme).